A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study

 where $z_{ij}^r$ is the $z$-score of the data in $r$ for parameter $i$ in variation $j$.
 For example, $z_{\delta_N,15\%}^{RSA_{365}}$ represents the $z$-score of the relative surface area on day 365 for parameter $\delta_N$ in the simulation where the value for $\delta_N$ is increased with 15\%.

 Table \ref{zscores} gives an overview of the sensitivity values in terms of $z$-scores for the 31 parameters that we varied.
 In the last column we rounded the sum of the values.
 From this table we can see that the parameter that represents the equilibrium collagen concentration ($\overline{\rho}$) with score 129 is the most sensitive.
-It is therefore interesting to study the equilibrium collagen concentrations in human skin, since collagen concentrations decrease with age \citep{Farage2015} and we use this value for our age study in the next section.
+It is therefore interesting to study the equilibrium collagen concentrations in human skin, since collagen concentrations decrease with age \cite{Farage2015} and we use this value for our age study in the next section.
 Parameters that are the least sensitive are the diffusion rate of (myo)fibroblasts ($D_F$) with score 10 and the initial collagen concentration ($\tilde{\rho}$) with score 11.
-Concerning the diffusion $D_F$, we must note that the mean value is of order $\mathcal{O}(10^{-6})$, which is different from the order used in \cite{KoppenolThesis}, where it is of order $\mathcal{O}(10^{-7})$.
-This may lead to stating that this parameter is not sensitive to variations, while in a different geometry it might be much more sensitive.
+Concerning the diffusion $D_F$, we must note that the mean value is of order $\mathcal{O}(10^{-6})$, which is different from the order used by Koppenol \cite{KoppenolThesis}, where it is of order $\mathcal{O}(10^{-7})$.
+This may lead to stating that variations of this parameter have no major impact on the simulations, while in a different geometry it might be much more sensitive.